Terry scores winner as Americans beat Russians 3-2 at world juniors

-The win was the Americans' first over Russia at the under-20 tournament since 2007, snapping a stretch of five straight losses.
+Troy Terry's second-period goal stood as the winner as the U.S. beat Russia 3-2 for its first victory over the Russians at the under-20 tournament since 2007, a stretch of five consecutive losses.

+"Especially with the history that we have, the core group of (national team development program) players we have, they've beat us the past couple times so that made it a little sweeter to beat them," said Terry.

-The win temporarily moved the U.S. ahead of Canada in the Group B standings with the Canadians to play Latvia later Thursday evening.
+The win temporarily moved the U.S. ahead of Canada in the Group B standings, but the Canadians beat Latvia 10-2 later Thursday evening to match the Americans at 3-0-0 and nine points.

+Terry, an Anaheim Ducks prospect, scored 11:41 into the second period to give the U.S. a 3-1 lead.
+Terry re-directed an Erik Foley shot between the legs of Ilya Samsonov for his second goal of the tournament.

+"I was calling for it.
+(Foley) passed it to me, (but) I was at a bad angle so I tried to just kind of direct it on net," Terry said.
+"I got kind of lucky, but I'll take it."

 Clayton Keller and Colin White had the other goals for the Americans while Tyler Parsons stopped 25 shots in the victory.

-Kirill Urakov and Kiirill Kaprizov responded for the Russians while Samsonov made 34 saves.
+Kirill Urakov and Kirill Kaprizov responded for the Russians while Samsonov made 34 saves.

+"We just took too many penalties in the first period, we're on the (penalty kill) a lot in our (defensive) zone — that was kind of hard," said Montreal Canadiens prospect Mikhail Sergachyov.
+"Our goalie made some big saves and kept us in the game, we should've scored.

+"They didn't do anything special, we got power-play chances (in the third), but their goalie played good, there weren't any rebounds."

 Urakov responded for the Russians just over seven minutes later, batting a Yakov Trenin feed out of mid air and past Parsons for his first of the world juniors.